 - if these don't work, your child will need laxatives

-Try simple measures first for your child's constipation
+What simple measures can I try first for my child's constipation?

 - increase the water your child drinks daily - give them water at each meal time and extra water when it is hot